-Videos to help you understand autism
+Support to help you understand autism

 Sometimes it is hard to understand how someone may be feeling if they have autism, or if you as a parent or carer are unsure if they have autism.
-Here are a few videos that may help you:

-- "My autism and me" a BBC video Rosie, a 13 year old takes viewers into her world to explain what it's like to grow up with autism.
+- My autism and me a BBC video Rosie, a 13 year old takes viewers into her world to explain what it's like to grow up with autism.

-- "Make it stop" a National Autistic Society video explaining how some children cope with overload of information.
+- Make it stop a National Autistic Society video explaining how some children cope with overload of information.

-- "Could you stand rejection?" - a National Autistic Society video showing how young people with autism may feel when being interviewed for a job.
+- Could you stand rejection? - a National Autistic Society video showing how young people with autism may feel when being interviewed for a job.